mit-rss/intro_to_ros/README.md

 1. When your node works properly, visualize the published laser scan data using rviz.
 Take a screenshot of your visualized laser scan data and name it ***fake_scan_rviz.jpeg***.
 Save the image in `ros_exercises/rviz`
 2. Record a bag file of your laser scan data and call the file `fake_scan_bag.bag`, save it in `ros_exercises/rosbag`.
 3. Again, push your code, bag file, screenshot, and any supporting files with a appropriate commit message.

+## Question 4: Create a more complex Subscriber(Python)
+Create a node that subscribes to the fake laser scan data and outputs the longest range from the laser scan ranges and its corresponding angle.
+### Node Specification
+**Description:** Subscribes fake_scan topic published on by the fake_scan_publisher from the previous exercises finds the longest return(the range element with the greatest value) and publishes the corresponding angle and return value or distance.
+**File name:** open_space_publisher.py
+**Node Name:** open_space_publisher
+**Published topic names:** open_space/distance and open_space/angle
+**Message type:** Float32
+**Subscription topic names:** fake_scan
+**Publish rate:** 20hz
+### Commit Specification
+1. Again, take a screenshot of ***rqt_graph*** showing your nodes running, named it `open_space_rqt.jpeg`, and save it in `ros_exercises/rqt`.
+2. Again, push your code, the screenshot, and any supporting files with a appropriate commit message.

+## Question 5: Create a custom Message and Publish it
+The publisher from the previous exercise was publishing two related pieces of data on two separate topics (***open_space/distance*** and ***open_space/angle***).
+In this exercise, we ask you to create a custom message that encapsulates the two pieces of data, the same way the LaserScan message type combines multiple pieces of data, and name your custom message file ***OpenSpace.msg***.
+After creating and compiling your custom message, modify the publisher from the previous exercise to publish this message type on the topic ***open_space***.
+### Commit Specification
+1. Commit your modified code, config/meta files, and your custom message file as well any supporting files.

+## Question 6: Using launch files
+If you have been running your publisher(s), subscriber(s), and roscore separately using the rosrun command, there’s a more organized way to run multiple nodes at same time with one command.
+In this exercise, we ask you to write launch file that runs your last publisher and subscriber.
+Note: roslaunch runs roscore automatically without you specifying it.
+### Commit Specification
+1. Commit your launch file.

+## Question 7: Use ROS parameters
+When writing the last publisher (***fake_scan_publisher***), you had a couple of variables with default values including angle_min, angle_max, range_min, range_max, etc. With the current setup, if you want to change the value of one of those variables you will have to edit the Python code.
+For hundreds of lines of code, finding where each of such variables is defined can be tedious.
+The rosparam server provides a way to set those parameters on the terminal when running your program and in launch or config files.
+You task here is to parameterize the following variables from the last two nodes.
+1. Fake Scan Publisher
+	* Publish topic
+	* Publish rate
+	* Angle_min
+	* Angle_max
+	* Range_min
+	* Range_max
+	* Angle_increment
+2. Open Space Publisher
+	* Subscriber topic
+	* Publisher topic

+### Commit Specification
+1. Commit your modified nodes along with any other important changes.

+## Question 8: Playing with bag files
+In question 3, we asked you to visualize your laserscan data on rviz and record a bag file.
+The rviz visualization was probably meaningless and ugly because you’re publishing random data.
+Don’t be alarmed, real laserscan data is a lot prettier and informative.
+Download these [bagfiles](https://www.dropbox.com/sh/lvbtzph8qba3y8e/AAA2mTp0VxY-9DyJXcyA0GoHa), follow the instructions [here](http://wiki.ros.org/rosrecord/Tutorials/Recording%20and%20playing%20back%20data), and visualize the laser scan data on rviz.
+Try it with multiple coordinate frames. **Note**: the provided bag files are from our cars driving around in the basement of Stata center, where you will be raising later.